 This premier annual conference provides education and supplier diversity networking for small businesses.
 This year’s event was held at the Hyatt Regency New Orleans from February 13 through 15 and was sold-out.
 Clearly, many small businesses are ready to travel again for in-person events!
 In addition to making introductions to federal agencies and prime contractors,…

-By Jennifer Galstad-Lee, CPA, JD, Senior Tax Manager Many Americans are not saving enough for retirement – in fact, a recent survey by the Federal Reserve found that a quarter of working adults have no retirement savings at all.
-To address this growing crisis, a number of states are enacting laws that require private businesses…
+Many Americans are not saving enough for retirement – in fact, a recent survey by the Federal Reserve found that a quarter of working adults have no retirement savings at all.
+To address this growing crisis, a number of states are enacting laws that require private businesses to provide employee retirement plans.
+The requirement comes…

 By Jennifer Galstad-Lee, Senior Manager, Tax From electric vehicles to solar panels, “going green” can offer both environmental and financial benefits.
 With global conflicts and increased gas prices, now may be the time to explore reducing your carbon footprint to better the Earth and save you money.
 In addition, with more emphasis on environmental, social…